Learning the Basics of VMware Horizon 7.12 – Part 12 – Using Update Manager with Instant Clones and Creating Additional Machines

 Click Provisioning Settings, as shown in Figure 29.

-Change Max Number of Machines to 2 and click OK, as shown in Figure 30.
+Change the Max Number of Machines to 2 and click OK, as shown in Figure 30.

 After a few seconds, you will see the additional Parent VMs and the additional RDS Server show in vCenter, as shown in Figure 31.